johncrimmins/CollabCanvas-FinalSubmission/memory-bank/activeContext.md

 # CollabCanvas — Active Context

-## Current Phase: Phase 1 Implementation - Task 1 Complete → Task 2 Next
+## Current Phase: Phase 1 — Core Collaborative Canvas (Tasks 3–7 in progress)

 ### Status
 This is the **Gauntlet Final Submission (v5)** of CollabCanvas.
 Project setup and authentication are complete: